What Is Biophilic Design?

 Green living walls are self-sufficient vertical gardens that are attached to the interior or exterior of a building.
 They differ from green facades in that the plants root in a structural support which is fastened to the wall itself.
 The plants receive water and nutrients from within the vertical support instead of from the ground.

 Vertical gardens can be leveraged for sustainability policy alignment, nature integration plans and cost-cutting initiatives simultaneously.
 The positive outcomes associated with the incorporation of nature – and specifically living walls – into the built environment are many, but can be viewed through two overarching benefit perspectives: economic and environmental.

 How can living walls drive cost savings and reap environmental and human-centric benefits at the same time?
 The answers are clear: greenery saves energy, improves health and wellness, and drives human performance.

 Our living walls combine science and aesthetics to create spaces that benefit human health and wellness in various environments – workplaces, residential buildings, retail stores, healthcare facilities and more – by bringing people closer to the healing power of nature.

 Sagegreenlife’s self-irrigation technology distributes the perfect amount of water to circulate evenly throughout the wall.
-Each Biotile™ is housed in a plastic shell which limits water loss to only what the plants transpire (vapor off of the plant surface).
+Each Biotile® is housed in a plastic shell which limits water loss to only what the plants transpire (vapor off of the plant surface).
 Our standard Biotile™ typically consumes only 2 cups of water per day and is 10x more water-efficient than soil-based systems.
-Learn more about the technology behind our living walls.